 Each bike has been measured by us and a range of inside leg measurements recorded on the website for every bike.
 The range is shown for each bike on its product page.
 You can also search for bikes by inside leg measurement using our advanced search tool.

-To accurately measure your child’s inside leg, please follow the instructions below.
+To accurately measure your child’s inside leg, please follow the instructions below or watch the video.

 - Stand your child against a wall, with their back and heels right against the wall.

 - Ensure their feet are an adult hand’s width apart.

 - Put the spine of a book vertically against the wall and between their legs.

 - Push the book as high as is comfortable.